- Home

 Affected by stock market volatility

-Recent months have seen widespread social and political uncertainty, along with turmoil in the banking sector which in turn has affected stock market performance around the world.
-This is one of the reasons that it can be a good idea to commit for five or more years with stocks and shares ISAs as it allows for markets to recover after they’ve dipped.
+Recent days have seen widespread social and political uncertainty, with conflict in the Middle East affecting stock market performance around the world.
+This is one of the reasons that it can be a good idea to commit to five or more years with stocks and shares ISAs as it allows for markets to recover after they’ve dipped.
 For more information on this have a look at our article, Four ways to weather stock market storms.

 Higher risk